 What are component properties?

 Component properties allow the user to add design properties to a component reducing the number of variants.
 They define the interchangeable design properties of the element.
-You can create new components properties by clicking on the ‘+’ icon on the properties tab or selecting the element and applying the property.
+To create the properties of a component, the user needs to make the element a component and then make a variant.
+We don’t have to make new variants for adding design properties to a component, which saves a lot of time and simplifies the process.

 There are four types of component types –